mohitpai/journey-optimizer.en/help/using/configuration/delegate-subdomain.md

 ➡️ [Learn how to create a subdomain using CNAME to point to Adobe-specific records in this video](#video)

-To delegate a subdomain using CNAMEs, follow the steps below:
+To set up a subdomain using CNAMEs, follow the steps below:

 1. Access the **[!UICONTROL Administration]** > **[!UICONTROL Channels]** > **[!UICONTROL Subdomains]** menu, then click **[!UICONTROL Set up subdomain]**.